AdaCore/spark2014/docs/guidance/main.rst

 Depends Annotations
 -------------------

+.. index:: Depends contract

-In addition to what's been presented so far, you may want to use flow analysis to verify specific flow-dependency relations.
+Another functionality for flow analysis is to verify specific flow-dependency relations.
 This can be done by providing the tool with additional ``Depends`` contracts stating how outputs of a subprogram depend on its inputs.
 You need to only supply those contracts that you want to